adammiller1/architecture-center/docs/anti-patterns/busy-front-end/index.md

 Instrument each method to track the duration and resources consumed by each request.
 Then monitor the application in production.
 This can provide an overall view of how requests compete with each other.
 During periods of stress, slow-running resource-hungry requests will likely impact other operations, and this behavior can be observed by monitoring the system and noting the drop off in performance.

 The following image shows a monitoring dashboard.
 (We used [AppDyanamics] for our tests.)
 Initially, the system has light load.
 Then users start requesting the `UserProfile` GET method.
 The performance is reasonably good until other users start issuing requests to the `WorkInFrontEnd` POST method.
-At that point, response times suddenly increase dramatically (first arrow).
+At that point, response times increase dramatically (first arrow).
 The response time only improves after the volume of requests to the `WorkInFrontEnd` controller diminishes (second arrow).

 ![AppDynamics Business Transactions pane showing the effects of the response times of all requests when the WorkInFrontEnd controller is used][AppDynamics-Transactions-Front-End-Requests]